hooddouda-william-3612/final_project/README.md

     Error handling built within the Classes.

     File I/O -
-        The program will read from a text file and then use the incomming string as the input for the entire program.
+        The program will read from a text file and then use the incoming string as the input for the entire program.
 The output is handled by creating a bibliography of sorts into a new file within the working directory that contains the paths of all of the images that were downloaded upon running the program.

     Tests for at least 50% of the functions.

-The program is to have the correct documentaion and pass the created test functions as well as "pycodestle", "pydocstyle", "pylint", and "pytest" as used throughout the class.
+The program is to have the correct documentation and pass the created test functions as well as "pycodestle", "pydocstyle", "pylint", and "pytest" as used throughout the class.

 The final project is due no later than June 12th at noon and must be submitted to GitHub along